I’m sure your book is lovely.

 I disclose whether I got free review copies, whether makers or publishers are Patreon supporters, and whether posts are paid or sponsored.

 If you are asking for more than just consideration, you will need to compensate me for my time, expertise, and labor.
-Yes – even though I’m a disabled woman of color.
+Yes – even though I’m a disabled person of color.
 We too, have to pay for toothpaste and food.
+Need my 1-on-1 attention?
+You can reserve (and pay for) my time and labor right here.

 Are you an #OwnVoices author?